 Design and display

 You’d be forgiven for thinking that these phones are from different eras given their designs.
 Let’s start with the iPhone.
 It’s based on the iPhone 8’s glass sandwich chassis with glass on the front and back.
 This is surrounded by a metal frame.
-There’s a power button on the right, volume buttons, and an alert slider on the left, as well as some large bezels around the front above and below the screen (more on that later).
+There’s a power button on the right, volume buttons and an alert slider on the left, and some large bezels above and below the screen (more on that later).
 You’ll find a capacitive fingerprint reader — or Touch ID, as Apple calls it — below the display, doubling as a home button.

 The Nord has a far more up-to-date design than the iPhone SE.

 Comparatively, the Nord features a much more sophisticated design, though with cheaper materials.
 It’s still glass on both sides but a painted plastic rail surrounds the device.
 The Nord has a similar button layout but with the alert slider (a rarity in the wider Android space) on the right-hand side this time.
 The bezels around the display are much smaller than the iPhone SE thanks to the inclusion of a punch-hole camera.
 OnePlus has also integrated an optical, in-display fingerprint scanner which sounds more advanced on paper, but I found the iPhone SE’s Touch ID to be faster and more reliable than OnePlus’ reader.

 The Nord sports a rounder and more ergonomic glass back than the iPhone SE.
 However, because Apple’s phone is so much smaller, it’s going to sit a little easier in most people’s hands.
 The lighter build of the iPhone SE also helps in this regard, with the SE weighing just 148g vs the Nord’s bulkier 184g.
 The iPhone SE also features IP67 water resistance.
 Unfortunately, the OnePlus Nord doesn’t come with any kind of official water or dust resistance rating.